 Understanding your Degree Plan and Eligibility for Financial Aid

-An enhancement has been made to the Degree Evaluation in Goldmine designed to help you understand whether the courses you register for are a part of your degree plan and, therefore, eligible for you to receive federal financial aid.
-In addition, this feature will help you determine if you are registering for any classes that you may not need to graduate from UTEP.
+The Degree Evaluation in Goldmine is designed to help you understand whether the courses you register for are a part of your degree plan/program of study and, therefore, eligible for you to receive federal financial aid and the Paydirt Promise Program.
+In addition, this feature will help you determine if you are registering for any classes that you may not need in order to graduate from UTEP.

-While following your degree plan has always been critical to your eligibility for financial aid, upon registering for classes, this new feature will allow you to determine if any of your courses fall outside of your degree plan.
+Following your degree plan has always been critical to your eligibility for financial aid and it is highly recommended that upon registering for classes, students use this tool to determine if any courses fall outside a student's program of study.

-In Goldmine, your degree evaluation will look pretty much the same.
-The courses you have already completed will fall into the categories that they meet, just as they did in the past.
-Courses for which you are currently registered that meet your degree plan will also be in their appropriate area of the degree plan.
-However, if you have registered for any courses that do not apply to your degree plan, at the bottom of the page, you will now see a section called “Non-Contributing Courses” and the text above that section states: “These course(s) are not a part of your approved degree plan and will not count towards financial aid eligibility.”
+After you run your Degree Evaluation in Goldmine, all of your courses will fall into specific categories and will indicate which courses are needed for graduation.
+This will include courses for which you are currently registered that meet your degree plan.
+If you have registered for any courses that do not apply to your degree plan, at the top of the page, you will see a section called “Non-Contributing Courses” and the text above that section states: “These course(s) are not a part of your approved degree plan and will not count towards financial aid eligibility.”

-If there are course(s) listed in this section, you will want to review these course(s) with your academic advisor.
-In some cases, it may be possible for your advisor to use these course(s) as a substitution for a required class, while in other cases you may need to change your schedule.
+If there are course(s) listed in this section, you will want to review these course(s) with your Academic Advisor.
+In some cases, it may be possible for your advisor to use these course(s) as a substitution for a required class, while in other cases, you may need to adjust your schedule.
+If your Academic Advisor enters a course as a substitution in your degree plan, please allow one business day after the change appears in your Degree Evaluation for the Office of Student Financial Aid records to be updated with the new information and to ensure financial aid eligibility.

 Please see a list of common questions below: